Pat currently works:

 - educationally (gives workshops to educators, supervision of psychologists, mental health workers, and parents on children’s education, early childhood, childhood difficulties – ASD, ADHD, Central Auditory Processing Disorder, anxiety, childhood trauma)

-Pat was educated in Canada (B.Ed-Psych) and in Australia (M.Ed., PGCert of Child Counselling and Family Therapy)
+Pat was educated in Canada (B.Ed-Psych) and in Australia (M.Ed., PGCert of Child Counselling and Family Therapy, FCFP, FCEDP)

-- has consulted for Department of Child Safety, Education Department, and Health Department in Queensland, Australia
+- Has consulted for Family Court of Australia, Department of Child Safety, Education Department, and Health Department in Queensland, Australia.

 Psychologists have many ways of working: